SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 ![Allow Debug Manifest question from the page](../../../../images/ext-app-debug-manifest-message.png)

-Click "**Load debug scripts**" button to continue loading scripts from your local host.
+Click the "**Load debug scripts**" button to continue loading scripts from your local host.

 You should now see the custom header and footer content in your page.

 ![Custom header and footer elements rendered in the page](../../../../images/ext-app-header-footer-visible.png)

 ## Next steps
-Congratulations on building your own custom header and footer from Application Customizer.
+Congratulations on building your own custom header and footer using the Application Customizer!
 You can continue building out your Hello World Extension in the next topic [Deploy your extension to site collection (Hello world part 3)](./serving-your-extension-from-sharepoint.md).
-You will learn how to deploy and preview the Hello World extension in SharePoint site collection without using **Debug** query parameters.
+You will learn how to deploy and preview the Hello World extension in a SharePoint site collection without using **Debug** query parameters.